-The College of Medicine’s Scientific Advisory Group advises the College on good science that embraces both the biomedical and the psychosocial.
+The College of Medicine’s Scientific Advisory Council advises the College on good science that embraces both the biomedical and the psychosocial.
 The 20 Professors that sit on this group are all highly respected and influential scientists and researchers that have been leaders in their field.
 They provide academic and intellectual ballast for the College and guidance for the College’s Council on its work and initiatives.

 MA , D.Phil, Dhc, DUniv, DCL(Hon), MD(Hon), DEd(Hon),FRCP, FRCP (Edin), FRCPCH, FFPH(Hon), FRCPI (Hon), FMed Sci, FRSA.